-Thank you for your Interest in the 2023-2024 Seminole High School Pride of the Tribe Percussion.
+Thank you for your interest in the 2024-2025 Seminole High School Pride of the Tribe Percussion.
 We cannot wait to jump back into the wonderful music made here at Seminole.
 Motivation, Dedication, and Discipline are the three attributes needed for the band to succeed.
-We are looking for enthusiastic percussionist who are going to work hard, practice, and try their best to become the best they can be.
+We are looking for enthusiastic percussionists who are going to work hard, practice, and try their best to become the best they can be.
 We are building musicians, not just drummers.

 PLEASE READ WHOLE PACKET CAREFULLY

-Registration - Fill out form before audition date (SHS Audition Form)
+Registration- MUST be filled out form before audition date (SHS AUDITION REGISTRATION FORM)

-You are expected to bring the following items to each audition/rehearsal
+You are REQUIRED to bring the following items to each audition/rehearsal

-- 1. This packet in a three-ring binder with sheet protectors and room to take notes and add any music that we may give you (Required) - 2.
+- 1. This packet in a three-ring binder with sheet protectors and room to take notes and add any music that we may give you (if you fail to bring this you will be asked not to participate/if conflict please email instructors) - 2.
 Pencils (Everyone) / Highlighters (Bass Drums) - 3.
-Your OWN sticks (Linked below) - 4.
-Practice Pad (Brings stand if possible) - 5.
+Your OWN sticks (Linked below/MUST HAVE TO AUDITION OR YOU WILL NOT PARTICIPATE) - 4.
+Practice Pad (If you have, please bring/Bring stand if possible) - 5.
 Wear Athletic Clothing, shoes, and bring water (Prepare to be outside) - 6.
-A good attitude (We are watching to see how you take critique and apply it to music, as well as your ready to learn mentality)
+A good attitude (We are watching to see how you take critique and apply it to music, as well as your ready to learn mentality) - 7.
+Ear Plugs (NOT required for audition but strongly encouraged/will be required to have once season starts) (Ear Plugs)

-Listed below are the sticks and mallets we will be using once the marching season gets started, but you are NOT required to have these exact sticks by auditions.
-Any marching snare sticks will be perfectly fine.
+Listed below are the sticks and we will be using once the marching season gets started, but you are NOT required to have these exact sticks by auditions.
+Any marching sticks will be perfectly fine.
 Basses will have sticks provided at auditions, but plan to purchase your own during the start of the season.
+(Frontline mallets will be provided)